chipsalliance/f4pga-examples/xc7/additional_examples/registers_example/README.rst

 This module implements eight 4-bit registers, one
 3:8 decoder, and two 8:1 multiplexors to create a triple ported register file.
-This example also demonstrates symbiflows ability to parse a combination of verilog and system verilog files together as well as testing a few primitives.
+This example also demonstrates testing of a few primitives.

 .. code-block:: bash